y-crdt/yrb/README.md

 push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Decision log

+For this `gem`, we maintain a [decision log](./decisions.md).
+Please consult it in case there is some ambiguity in terms of why certain implementation details look as they are.

 ## License

 The gem is available as open source under the terms of the